 OUR PUBLIC COURSES (18 years and over) For everyone who would like to gain more confidence, extend your presenting skills and or learn more about improvisation skills and Theatresports (and get to play it), we invite you to take a course with us.
 Our training encourages you to be playful, experimental and to challenge yourself while learning valuable skills in a relaxed 'you-can-do-no-wrong' environment with plenty of laughter and fun.
 We have the most experienced teachers in the country, all champion players themselves.
 No acting experience necessary!
 Just an open mind and willingness to share ideas and be playful.
 Level 1: Thinking On Your Feet - Have fun and learn the fundamental skills and principles of improvisation with Impro Australia, the improvisation experts.
 Level 2: Taking It To The Stage Here - You'll be coached through impro game structures and finish with an improvised performance for your family & friends.
 Level 3: Setting The Scene Level 3 - This course looks at storytelling and 'open' scene play, focussing on characters, relationships and narratives.
 Great for actors, writers and storytellers The course finishes with an improvised performance.
-Prices start at \$320 for 8 weeks (2 hours per week) Venues are in the CBD and Inner Sydney Suburbs For further information, please visit: improaustralia.com.au and see our 'Courses' page or email courses@improaustralia.com.au
+Prices start at \$335 for 8 weeks (2 hours per week) All venues in Sydney CBD The most affordable improvisation classes in Sydney!
+For further information, please visit: improaustralia.com.au and see our 'Courses' page or email courses@improaustralia.com.au 38

-PROFESSIONAL TRAINING & CONFERENCE WORKSHOPS Impro Australia's corporate team are the best in the business at turning conferences into vividly remembered, learning and bonding experiences.
+Theatresports® Corporate Challenge Companies from all across Sydney can register teams of 3-5 staff to represent them in a fun, light-hearted improvised comedy competition playing 1, 2 & 3 minute games against other companies in their industry live on stage.
+It's a chance to see who has the best teamwork, the bravest culture and the funniest people.
+Teams will perform in two shows (a heat & final), receive positive media coverage, free Theatresports Handbooks & more.
+Performances will be held in the CBD on Friday nights.
+All the money from the shows goes directly to CanTeen Australia to help young people & their families living with cancer.
+For more information email Jon Williams (director, Theatresports® Corporate Challenge) at jon.williams@improaustralia.com.au PROFESSIONAL TRAINING & CONFERENCE WORKSHOPS Impro Australia's corporate team are the best in the business at turning conferences into vividly remembered, learning and bonding experiences.
 Since 1985, we have conducted tailored communication workshops and cultural change programs for schools, government departments, businesses and Not-for-profit agencies.
 The skills and themes that underpin impro training are perfectly transferrable to professional development and presentation training.
-The thing that sets our facilitators and methods apart is our ability to draw out inspiring creativity and genuine humour from the participants while embedding practical empowering communication tools.
+Our methods draw out inspiring creativity and genuine humour from the participants while embedding practical empowering communication tools.
 The benefits of impro training flow to all areas of people's lives, improving relationships and positivity.
-We love to share our impro knowledge and we have watched it change lives and ignite ideas for over 30 years.
+We love to share our impro knowledge and we have watched it change lives for over 30 years.
 Enquiries: Contact John Knowles at corporate@improaustralia.com.au I am indebted to you and your team.
 It was beyond my expectations.
 We were very impressed by the enthusiasm and commitment shown by the participants.
 (And so much laughter.)
-This radical shift from previous 'butcher's paper and brainstorming' activities was received favourably by all.
 One participant remarked, 'This is the best day I have ever had at USQ!'
-Dr Christie White, University of Southern Queensland
+Dr Christie White, University of Southern Queensland See the best players of the 80s, 90s & 00s go head to head